HuyTQ-28/fashion-recsys/fashion_recommender_execution_plan.md

     - For each user, take all pairs of purchased articles within a session/time window.
     - Edge weight = number of distinct users who co-purchased both items.
   - Since the H&M dataset only has purchases, create a **single edge type** ("co-purchased") for the POC.
 (Phase 2 will explore synthetic multi-relation edges derived from purchase frequency buckets.)
+  - **⚠️ Critical H&M limitation:** The paper uses 4 interaction types (co-clicked, co-favorite, co-cart, co-purchased) with γ = [1.0, 0.5, 0.5, 0.1].
+With only purchases, the contrastive loss (Eq.
+3) reduces to a single term.
+This limits the heterogeneous advantage but the distillation-personalization pipeline still provides significant gains (paper Table 3: F1 improves from 276→298 with 2-week personalization).
+  - **Negative sampling:** Since H&M has no implicit feedback (no "shown but not clicked"), negative examples for Triplet Loss in Phase 2 must be **random negatives** from the catalog, not hard negatives from displayed-but-not-interacted items.
+This will reduce adaptation effectiveness compared to the paper's e-commerce dataset results.
   - Store as a PyTorch Geometric `HeteroData` object.
   - Node features = FashionCLIP embeddings (512-dim).
 - **Input:** `data/subset/transactions.csv`, `data/processed/clip_embeddings.pt`